AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/error-opensearch-search-engine-doesnt-exist-falling-back-to-livesearch.md

 # Error [!DNL opensearch] search engine doesn't exist.
 Falling back to [!DNL livesearch].

 This article provides a solution to the issue where you see the error: *Error: [!DNL opensearch] search engine doesn't exist.
-Falling back to [!DNL livesearch].* in Adobe Commerce on cloud infrastructure.
+Falling back to [!DNL livesearch].* in Adobe Commerce on cloud infrastructure where [!DNL Live Search] is used.

 ## Affected products and versions

 * Adobe Commerce on cloud infrastructure, all versions
+* [!DNL Live Search] is installed and in use

 ## Issue